GravO8/halftone-lines/README.md

 While scanning, the position of the different image regions visited and their respective mean grey level intensity are stored in a dictionary, indexed by the region's `y` position (variable `self.canvas_r`).
 The output image is created by iterating this dictionary as each of its entries corresponds to a line.
 The lines are created with the `SigmoidPolygon` class that, as the name suggests, creates the polygons that are then actually drawn.
 The points in this line are added with the `height` method that specifies the thickness (or height) the line should have at a particular position.
 The smooth thickness variation is implemented with a sigmoid function (see the `make_sigmoid` method).
 As the lines are drawn tilted (following the kernel's orientation), they must be rotated to match the original orientation by reverting the `angle` degrees rotation and finally, they are translatated to the center of the image.

 ## Original image credits

 The photo used in this README is called **Landscape with Mountains and Small Pond** and you can see the original version [here](https://www.pexels.com/photo/landscape-with-mountains-and-small-pond-12365658/).
 Check out its original photographer [here](https://www.pexels.com/@eberhardgross/).

+## License

+This program is licensed under the MIT License - see the [LICENSE](https://github.com/GravO8/halftone-lines/blob/master/LICENSE) file for details.